The Best Things We Bought This Month | Washingtonian

 “This asymmetrical sweater from Athleta, in two colors.
 Pima cotton and machine washable?
 Please and thank you.” —Kristen Hinman ($36 from Athleta)

-Good Sherry Vinegar
+Avrum Pedro Ximenez Sherry Vinegar

 “I think most people don’t realize what a difference a good vinegar makes.
 Over Thanksgiving, I saw all the crappy, cheap vinegars my mom had in her pantry, so I bought her a bottle of my favorite sherry vinegar.
 It’s a little sweet and complex—not at all sour and astringent like the generic, bottom-shelf sherry vinegars you might pick up at Giant or Safeway.
 I use it in salad dressings, but also to add a little zip to pasta dishes or soups.
 I even put it on cottage cheese with tomatoes and cucumbers for breakfast, but I’m weird like that.” —Jessica Sidman ($11 on Amazon)